 Activity Plan for FY 2018 - 2020: Describe the specific activities planned to reach border enforcement goals.

-Conduct inspections on CMVs and/or drivers involved in foreign commerce.
-During the NAS inspections, the following status checks will be emphasized: CDL verification, vehicle registration, operating authority, and financial responsibility.
-The data from the NAS inspections will be collected by the BE coordinator and submitted to FMCSA in the quarterly reports.
-The NAFTA training coordinators will conduct training classes for 25 CHP commercial enforcement personnel during the grant cycle.
+The NAFTA training coordinators will conduct training classes for 30 CHP commercial enforcement personnel during the grant cycle.
 Each participant will complete a survey evaluating the NAFTA training class.
 Training for NAFTA will be for CHP personnel throughout the state.
 By request, the NAFTA training is provided by CHP field personnel.
 Travel may be necessary for the NAFTA training coordinators to conduct classes.